chiroro-jr/huddle-landing-page/README.md

 ### Built with

 -   Semantic HTML5 markup
--   CSS and SCSS(using dart-sass) using a little bit of custom properties
+-   CSS and SCSS(dart-sass) using a little bit of custom properties
 -   Block Element Modifier(BEM) and the 7-1 pattern for architecture and folder structure
 -   Flexbox
 -   Grid